 Bill 6, the Property Rights Advocate Act (2012), received Royal Assent this past March.
 The Act called for the creation of a Property Rights Advocate who would report to the Ministry of Justice and Solicitor General.

-Visit the Property Rights Task Force to learn more about the Property Rights Advocate.
+Visit the Property Rights Advocate Office to learn more about property rights.

 The Valuable Input of Albertans